 In March 2016, the FASB issued ASU No. 2016-09, Stock Compensation (Topic 718), Improvements to Employee Share-Based Payment Accounting.
 ASU 2016-09 is part of the FASB's initiative to simplify accounting standards.
 The guidance impacted several aspects of the accounting for employee share-based payment transactions, including accounting for income taxes and forfeitures, as well as classification in the consolidated statements of cash flows.
 Under ASU 2016-09, excess tax benefits and deficiencies as a result of stock option exercises and restricted stock vesting are to be recognized as discrete items within income tax expense or benefit in the consolidated statements of comprehensive income in the reporting period in which they occur.
 Additionally, under ASU 2016-09, excess tax benefits and deficiencies should be classified along with other income tax cash flows as an operating activity in the consolidated statements of cash flows.
 The Company adopted this new accounting standard prospectively in the first quarter of 2017.
 Prior periods have not been adjusted.
-Under this new accounting standard, for the thirteen weeks ended April 1, 2017, \$3.6 million in excess tax benefit from stock-based compensation arrangements was recognized within income tax benefit in the consolidated statement of comprehensive income and classified as an operating activity in the consolidated statement of cash flow.
-Additionally, the Company will maintain the current forfeiture policy to estimate forfeitures expected to occur to determine stock-based compensation expense.
+Under this new accounting standard, for the thirteen and thirty-nine weeks ended September 30, 2017, \$0.5 million and \$4.3 million, respectively, in excess tax benefit from stock-based compensation arrangements was recognized within income tax provision in the consolidated statement of comprehensive income and classified as an operating activity in the consolidated statement of cash flow.
+The Company will maintain the current forfeiture policy to estimate forfeitures expected to occur to determine stock-based compensation expense.

 In November 2015, the FASB issued ASU No. 2015-17, Balance Sheet Classification of Deferred Taxes.
 ASU 2015-17 as part of the FASB's initiative to simplify accounting standards.
 The guidance required an entity to present deferred tax assets and deferred tax liabilities as noncurrent in the consolidated balance sheet.
 The Company adopted this new accounting standard retrospectively in the first quarter of 2017.
-As of April 1, 2017 and December 31, 2016, the Company had \$7.1 million and \$7.4 million, respectively, of current deferred tax assets that are now classified as noncurrent on the consolidated balance sheets under this new accounting standard.
+As of September 30, 2017 and December 31, 2016, the Company had \$4.7 million and \$7.4 million, respectively, of current deferred tax assets that are now classified as noncurrent on the consolidated balance sheets under this new accounting standard.